-35 The International Bureau published a human resources (HR) strategy in November 2005.
-The strategy is aimed at:

-- a developing and putting in place an HR policy and management that respond to the expectations of member countries and developments taking place within the United Nations common system; - b increasing the skills of International Bureau staff through the implementation of an appropriate training policy; - c building a work environment that fosters increased staff productivity.14

-36 The HR Directorate has continued to further refine and develop the strategy since its publication.
-The Council of Administration has adopted new staff rules for non-core staff for which previously no regulations existed, while the International Bureau has introduced a new performance management system and issued a code of conduct.
-Other measures have included an assessment centre for a select number of staff members and the provision of a social service for all UPU staff.
+- 35. The International Bureau published a human resources (HR) strategy in November 2005.
+The strategy is aimed at: (a) developing and putting in place an HR policy and management that respond to the expectations of member States and developments taking place within the United Nations common system; (b) increasing the skills of International Bureau staff through the implementation of an appropriate training policy; and, (c) building a work environment that fosters increased staff productivity. - 36.
+Since its publication, the HR Directorate has continued to further refine and develop the strategy.
+The Council of Administration has adopted new staff rules for non-core staff for which previously no regulations existed, the International Bureau has introduced a new performance management system and issued a code of conduct.
+Other measures have included an assessment centre for a select number of staff and the provision of a social service for all UPU staff.
 The Inspector commends the International Bureau for the efforts and the progress made in implementing its HR strategy.
-She notes, however, that some areas need to be addressed further (see also paragraphs 77 to 79).
+She notes, however, that some areas need to be addressed further (see also paragraphs 77 to 79 below).